krunal200/pulse-sdk-html5-2.x-plugin-videojs/README.md

 > The files can also be added to the page itself like for a standard videoJS integration.

-To configure your Pulse hostname and additional page-level metadata, there are two possible ways:

-### 1. Easy way (Brightove Studio):

 In your Videocloud player configuration, under _Name, Options (JSON)_, enter the name `pulse`, and then provide your Pulse hostname and optional page-level metadata in JSON format:
 ```